 Parents, coaches and young basketball players, I played AAU and YBOA basketball and it was fun.
-However, if you are thinking about enrolling your child in a youth basketball traveling team, consider some of the following advantages and disadvantages.
-These are some of the experiences I learned as a baller for the Newton Flames, a local AAU team put together by some area coaches.
+However, if you are thinking about letting your child play for an AAU travel team, consider some of the following advantages and disadvantages.
+These are some of the experiences that I learned from playing for the Newton Flames, a local AAU team put together by some area coaches.
 With all of the pressures that kids nowadays have to cope with, the decision for them to play in Amateur Athletic Union (AAU) Basketball or Youth Basketball of America (YBOA) leagues has to be one that comes from them.
-It is very important as a parent for you to consider the advantages and disadvantages of these leagues and ensure that your child knows the whole picture when they decide to play on one of these teams.
+It is very important as a parent for you to consider the advantages and disadvantages of AAU and YBOA to ensure that you and your child understand the whole picture when you decide to let them join an AAU basketball team.

-It is easy to see the upside of AAU and YBOA basketball leagues.
-Certainly worth noting is that participating in tournaments that require travel, kids will gain the experience of being in other environments that they may otherwise be unexposed to.
+It is easy to see the upside of AAU and YBOA basketball tournaments.
+Certainly worth noting is that participating in basketball tournaments that require travel, kids will gain the experience of being in other environments that they may otherwise may not be exposed to.
 Sometimes, I would travel and my parents couldn’t make the game.
 I would catch myself acting inappropriate with the other players.
 So, your child’s home foundation and values will be tested.
 But all in all, kids will be kids.
-By participating in AAU or YBOA, young basketball stars will get a chance to travel, which can be an influential factor for them as they mature and eventually decide which college they would like to attend.
+By participating in AAU or YBOA, young basketball stars will get the chance to travel, which can be an influential factor for them as they mature and eventually decide which college they would like to attend.

-Another advantage is that the some of the players in these leagues are some of the best in the country.
+Another advantage is that the some of the players that your son or daughter will face in AAU will be some of the best players in the country.
 There is no denying that more and more college recruits are popping out of the AAU system and that playing with and competing against these athletes is great for player development.
 Getting used to a high level of competition is something that can be beneficial in the long term for any young athlete.
 I got the opportunity to play against Chris Paul, which would have never happened for me at a young age if I didn’t play AAU.
-Of course his powerhouse AAU team beat our local team, but I scored 26 points and Chris Paul scored 27.
+Of course his powerhouse AAU team beat our local team, but I scored 26 points and he scored 27.
 He and I played well against each other, but knowing before the game that I was about to play against a top recruit, provided me with a challenge that would really test my work-ethic and skills.
-I played well against him, so that gave me confidence to continue to improve on my game.
-You are most likely to experience those type of games in the AAU circuit where your child will play against a top basketball recruit.
+I played well against him, so that gave me the confidence to continue to improve on my game.
+You are most likely to experience those type of games in the AAU or YBOA where your child will play against a top basketball recruit.

-It is also worth noting that AAU and YBOA leagues and tournaments do have a high level of exposure, and depending on your child’s goals with basketball, this could be a good thing.
-While maybe a little too much exposure for the athlete just looking to get more reps and practice, athletes who are looking to earn a college scholarship or a chance to play basketball at a collegiate level will appreciate the exposure that these tournaments provide.
+It is also worth noting that AAU and YBOA basketball tournaments do have a high level of exposure, and depending on your child’s passion for basketball, this could be a good thing.
+While maybe a little too much exposure for the athlete just looking to get more reps and practice, athletes who are looking to earn a college scholarship or a chance to play basketball at the collegiate level will appreciate the exposure that these basketball tournaments provide.

 The coaching issue is another toss up because these coaches do not receive payment for their time.
 While this can be a positive thing, often times some coaches are difficult, strongly opinionated, and playing the favorites in a tough game.
-“Daddy ball” refers to parents who volunteer to coach teams solely to boost their own child’s game.
-Coaches like this should be avoided when choosing a team to play on.
+“Daddy ball” refers to parents who volunteer to coach teams solely to boost their own child’s ego and game.
+Coaches like this should be avoided when choosing an AAU or YBOA team for your child to play on.

-As you can tell, AAU and YBOA tournaments and leagues are controversial at best.
-As long as you and your son or daughter have a good conversation about these issues, you’ll be able to make the best decision for you and your child when playing youth basketball.
+As you can tell, AAU and YBOA tournaments are controversial at best.
+As long as you and your son or daughter have a good conversation about these issues, you’ll be able to make the best decision for you and your child when playing travel basketball.
 The ultimate goal is helping them to become a better basketball player and person.

 Stay Tuned for my blog post about Coach Lawrence Gordon who has coached some of the top college basketball recruits in the AAU circuit.